Maya the Drag Queen: Personal life

-Alex came out his family in a couple of months since his first performance.
-Speaking about his experience to come out to his mother Alex said "That day, my mother gave away the sari reluctantly because she couldn't approve of my drag identity," says Mathew, an artist manager who lives in the southern city of Bangalore.
-"Now she packs my suitcase whenever I step out of the city for performance.
+Mathew came out to his family a couple of months after his first performance.
+Speaking about his experience, Mathew said, "That day, my mother gave away the sari reluctantly because she couldn't approve of my drag identity...Now she packs my suitcase whenever I step out of the city for performance.
 It took her three years to accept my drag identity and understand that I perform in a sari to break the gender stereotypes of this patriarchal world."